GregJohnStewart/task-timekeeper/README.md

    - timespans are added to a period to describe how long certain tasks were worked for that period
    - Example: a workday where I worked on a project from 1:00 to 2:00

+## Known Issues

+This is a list of known issues, if any.

+### Webserver

+ - The webserver is very much in development.
+If you see test errors in the project, just ignore them.
+Tentatively waiting for GraalVm to support Java11 to continue.

 ## Desktop App

-The desktop app is located [here](DesktopApp/README.md).
-You can run it either as a cli or gui.
+The desktop app is located [here](DesktopApp).
+You can run it either as a cli or gui, and lets you jump into using the tool.

 ## Misc notes